BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 This analysis should begin with architects and developers building a list of security features built-in to the software.
 From that list, information about configuration options and their security impact should be captured as well.
 For projects that offer several different deployment models, information about the security ramifications of each should be noted to better inform users and operators about the impact of their choices.

 Overall, the list should be lightweight and aim to capture the most critical information.
 Once initially created, it should be reviewed by the project team and business stakeholders for agreement.
 Additionally, it is effective to review this list with select operators or users in order to ensure the information is understandable and actionable.
-Project teams should review and update this information with every release, but must do so at least every six months.
+Project teams should review and update this information with every release but must do so at least every six months.

 ##### B. Document procedures for typical application alerts
 With specific knowledge of ways in which software behaves, project teams should identify the most important error and alert messages which require user/operator attention.
 From each identified event, information related to appropriate user/operator actions in response to the event should be captured.